CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 ### Introduction
-Pod Security Policy is a cluster level resource that controls the security aspects if a POD specifcation by defining a set of conditions that a POD must run in orider to be accepted into the system.
+Pod Security Policy is a cluster level resource that controls the security aspects of a POD specifcation by defining a set of conditions that a POD must run in order to be accepted into the system.
 The following can be control by an administrator.

 |Control Aspect | Field Names|
 |---------------|------------|